Terms & Conditions and Privacy Notice

 Any user of this website does so at their own risk and assumes full responsibility for any risk or loss resulting therefrom.

-No user should act or refrain from acting on the basis of any matter contained in this website without seeking the appropriate legal, tax or other professional advice on the particular facts and circumstances at issue.
+No user should act or refrain from acting on the basis of any matter contained in this website without seeking the appropriate legal, tax or other professional advice for their particular facts and circumstances.

-Where there is uncertainty in relation to whether or not withholding for tax or social security is required in a jurisdiction, the website adopts a cautious view and says that withholding is required.
+Where there is uncertainty in relation to whether or not tax or social security applies and/or needs to be withheld in a jurisdiction, the website adopts a cautious view and says that such taxes do apply and that withholding is required.

 The information on this website is provided "as is" and no representation or warranty is given or implied as to the accuracy or suitability of the information.